 - Other items that may be deductible include internet and phone bills, expenses related to travel, vehicle expenses and meal, rent, interest on business loans and education expenses.

 Working for yourself has its perks, but paying the self-employment tax is not one of them.
 As a self-employed individual you also have opportunities to deduct many business expenses tp help reduce your taxable income.
 Partnering with an experienced tax advisor can help you navigate the often-complex tax landscape of the self-employed.
-At Moskowitz LLC, we understand how important your business, and your earnings, are to you.
+At Moskowitz LLP, we understand how important your business, and your earnings, are to you.
 That’s why our experienced tax experts work with each client, so you never pay a penny more than you owe.
 If this is your first time filing as an independent contractor, don’t go it alone.
 Contact us today!